MRog40/SrDesignChrono/README.md

 the links provided in this section.

 ## LCD Display
+The LCD is a 20 by 4 character display.
+Here is the [closest thing I could find to a datasheet][sunfound-i2c-wiki].
+It isn't the most helpful page, but I was able to extract the information I needed the Liquid Crystal Arduino library they reference.
+Unfortunately, the library is written in object-oriented C++, so besides the bytes needed for setup commands I wasn't able to use much of it.

 ### LCD Drivers
+These are the drivers I wrote, and they seem to be working fully in the testing I did.
+The functions directly used are `lcd_put_cur` to set the cursor position and `lcd_send_string` to write a string out to the display at the cursor position. **Note:** any writing to the display advances the cursor position.

 ```c
 // Each byte of data is actually sent in 4 bytes to instruct the display on how